Richard Dawkins' 8-buttoned Creation Machine

 • These comparisons are made even more remarkable when you consider for example the size of an electron in comparison to the overall dimensions of the tiny atom to which it belongs:

-• Imagine a football stadium; if the proton were the size of a football in the centre of the field, the electron would be a tiny marble in an orbital arrangement around the outermost seats of the stadium
+• Imagine that a single atom is the size of a football stadium.
+If the proton was the size of a tiny marble in the centre of the field, the electron would be a small spec in an orbital arrangement around the outermost seats of the stadium

 • The vast space between the electron and the proton is mostly empty, highlighting how incredibly small (and seemingly fragile) these particles are, and how any change (however tiny or miniscule) to the properties of size, or distance, spin, weight, electric charge, or other properties, would have catastrophic consequences!
 (See just one example with the item 'Ratio of electron to proton mass' below.)

-• The vast quantity of the combined number of potential consequences (including "cascade" or knock-on effects -- see the example at the bottom of this page), and the sheer magnitude of the quantity of the overlapping of these fine-tuned parameters, is highlighted in a study of the section Multi-tiered Coordinated Planning.
+• The vast quantity of the combined number of potential consequences (including "cascade" or knock-on effects see below), and the sheer magnitude of the quantity of the overlapping of these fine-tuned parameters, is highlighted by means of a study of the section Multi-tiered Coordinated Planning.

 In the table below, the legend is explained as follows: